banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

 weekDays = unlist(list(rep(list(c(0,1)),18),rep(list(c(2,3)),18)),recursive=FALSE)     # List of days for the weekend breakDays = list(c("2020-11-23","2020-11-27"),    # List of school break days, each element has a start date and end date, can be Date or Numeric
 ```

+Note: It is possible to have MT and alternating Fridays by using `breakDays` to define the alternating Fridays.

 #### Compartments
 The compartments in the model are as follows: